Feruza Kazakova

 Feruza Kazakova (Феруза Казакова; born 31 October 2003) is an Uzbekistani boxer who competes in the flyweight division.
-She is a bronze medalist at the World Boxing Championships.
+She is a bronze medalist at the IBA Women's World Boxing Championships and the World Boxing Championships.

 Amateur career

 Kazakova began boxing at the age of seven.

 Kazakova competed at the 2023 IBA Women's World Boxing Championships in New Delhi, India, where she was eliminated by Yuliya Apanasovich in round of 16.
 In December 2024, she won the gold medal in the Asian Championships in the flyweight category, where she defeated Svitlana Umanska in the gold medal match.

 Kazakova won a bronze medal at the 2025 IBA Women's World Boxing Championships in Niš, Serbia, in which she was eliminated by Pang Chol-mi in the semifinals.
 At Stage II of the World Cup held in Astana, she reached the semifinals and lost to Sakshi Chaudhary.

 Kazakova competed in the 51 kg category of the 2025 World Boxing Championships held in Liverpool, England.
 She defeated Yuliett Hinestroza in their opening round, Caroline de Almeida in the round of 16 and Balsangiin Möngönsaran in the quarterfinals, all by unanimous decision.
 In the semifinals, Kazakova lost to Buse Naz Çakıroğlu, winning a bronze medal.